refanr/SUMAR22/README.md

 # Summer 2022
 ## Algorithms in C++
 I am going to implement some simple algorithms in C++ for my enjoyment and as a learning tool for C++
+---
 ## First attempt - Selection Sort, naive
-May 29, successful naive
-Would like to try:
+May 29, successful naive, would like to try:
 - Passing array as a pointer
 - Test with larger arrays
 - Create a timer and do some measurements
+---
 ## Next attempt - Insertion Sort
 Trying to wrap my head around this